jessezimm/Environmental_Sustainability/README.md

 9. Turbidity;
 10. Potability.

-The database was created with Postgres using SQL to create a left join for the two initial tables.
-With an engine created in Jupyter notebook to access Postgres, our data can be accessed and modeled as needed.
+Our SQL database was created with Microsoft Azure and a left join was employed to combine the two initial tables.
+With an engine created in Jupyter notebook to access Azure, our data can be accessed and modeled as needed.

 # Machine Learning Model